 Skin Care Tips

 1. Apply Sunscreen: This tip comes on the top of our list as it holds not one but two benefits.
-Applying sunscreen on your face will not only protect your skin from chemical colours but also with sun damage.
-And since the Indian summer is too harsh, you should literally bath in sunscreen lotion before stepping out.
+Applying sunscreen on your face will not only protect your skin from chemical colours but also from sun damage.
+And since the Indian summer is too harsh, you should literally bathe in sunscreen lotion before stepping out.

 2. Oil Massage: Just like your hair, give your skin too a good oil massage.
 A good oil serves as a protecting layer not only for your hair but also for your skin.
 So, thoroughly apply oil to your skin and other exposed parts of your body.
 It is the most trusted and pocket-friendly way to prevent your skin from damage.

 3. Get Style And Protection From Sunglasses: What better way to prevent your eyes from colours as well as sunlight than to wear sunglasses.
 It will not only act as a protection but also help you in looking cool and stylish.

 4. Use Aloe Vera: We all know the benefits of aloe vera and how good it is for our skin.
 Applying aloe vera will keep your skin soft and will not allow the Holi colours to settle on your skin.
 So, cover up your body and face with aloe vera completely.

 5. Thick Coat Of Lip Balm: Do you know the skin on your lips is ten times thinner than your body and so it needs extra care, attention, and protection before you step out to play with colours.
 The best way you can protect it from damage is by applying thick and multiple coats of lip balm on your lips.